Public Notary Solicitors

 - Powers of Attorney and documents for use in other countries

-- Administering of oaths, affidavits and statutory declarations
+- Notary administering of oaths, affidavits and statutory declarations

 - Certifying copies of academic qualifications, passports and other documents

-Below, you will find information that will prove helpful before you meet a Notary.
+Below, you will find information that will prove helpful before you meet with Hugh Thompson, the notary public at Lupton Fawcett.

 When do I need a Notary?

-Generally, when you sign a document in England that is to be used in a foreign country.
+Generally, when you sign a document in England or Wales that is to be used overseas or to certify a document that is to be used overseas.

 What is the role of a Notary?

-The role of the notary public is to witness documents for individuals and businesses, usually for those that need to be used abroad.
-Authentication from a notary is by the notary’s seal of office and signature.
-Authentication is sufficient in many foreign legal jurisdictions to verify to the relevant authorities that the document will be accepted by lawyers, government officers and courts in the country concerned and so assisting the individual or company carrying out their legal business in the overseas country.
+The role of the notary is to witness documents for individuals and businesses, usually for those that need to be used overseas.
+Authentication from a notary is by way of the notary’s seal, stamp and signature.
+Authentication is sufficient in many foreign legal jurisdictions to verify to the relevant authorities that the document will be accepted by lawyers, government officers and courts in the receiving country concerned and so assisting the individual or company carrying out their legal business overseas.

 Do I need a Notary or a Solicitor?